Lam Thaen Guest House: Sarit Thanarat's resting house

 In 1960, Sarit Thanarat built new houses for governmental purposes at Lam thaen (the southwest of the Sam Muk Mountain).
 Migrating southwards to the new location, government meetings were often held there.
-Thus much of the government houses from Pibulsongkram’s tenure became dilapidated.
-Only two of the historic houses remain intact; Field Marshal Pibulsongkram’s own villa and one other surviving house (the former Wichit residence).
+Thus much of the government houses from Pibulsongkram's tenure became dilapidated.
+Only two of the historic houses remain intact; Field Marshal Pibulsongkram's own villa and one other surviving house (the former Wichit residence).
 Sarit used the new housing as his personal seaside retreat, staying repeatedly during his premiership.

 On the aftermath of an oath-taking ceremony on 8 November 1963, Sarit Thanarat began experiencing severe fatigue and dizziness.
 Seeking respite, he traveled to Bang Saen on 11 November.
 Against medical advice to rest, he continued to carry out his official duties at the House.
 On 12 November, Sarit convened a cabinet meeting at the Laem Taen Guest House, during which he vomited several times.
 Attending physicians urged him to pause for recovery, but he declined, only requesting that his shirt collar be loosened while he pressed on with the meeting until its conclusion.
 His condition did not improve in the days that followed, and although he persisted in signing official documents and receiving occasional visits from officials, by 26 November his health had deteriorated significantly, leaving him exhausted and confined to bed rest.

 On 27 November 1963, King Bhumibol Adulyadej and Queen Sirikit paid a private visit to Field Marshal Sarit Thanarat at the Laem Taen Guest House, spending an extended period with him.
 The next day, 28 November, General Chitti Navisathien, Deputy Commander-in-Chief of the Royal Thai Army, visited Sarit and, after consultation with the medical committee, concurred that he should be moved to Phramongkutklao Hospital in Bangkok for full treatment and rest.
 Later that day, Sarit was transferred by airlift via helicopter to the hospital, where his illness soon became widely known.
 News of his condition drew much concern from government officials and the populace, while King Bhumibol sent a floral tribute through a royal representative.
 Sarit would pass away from liver failure on 8 December 1963.

 His death later revealed the massive extent of Sarit's wealth, which totaled over US$100 million.
 He was discovered to have owned a trust company, a brewery, 51 cars, and 30 plots of land, most of which he gave to his dozens of mistresses, shocking the public when his corruption was uncovered.
-During the subsequent government of Field Marshal Thanom Kittikachorn, a five-manned committee was appointed by Thanom’s government to probe the wealth of Sarit among his wifes and sons amidst the fallout of the scandal.
+During the subsequent government of Field Marshal Thanom Kittikachorn, a five-manned committee was appointed by Thanom's government to probe the wealth of Sarit among his wives and sons amidst the fallout of the scandal.
 The investigation began on 16 June 1964.
 Once a summary report of the investigation was submitted to the government, the Council of State voted 25 to 22 out of 48 to seize all of Field Marshal Sarit's inherited assets; invoking Article 17 of the 1959 Constitution.
 Thanom Kittikachorn thus nationalized the property as part of posthumous anti-corruption measures packet.